 HostPapa offers web hosting for $3.95 per month for 36 months and has no set-up or annual registration fees.
 This puts it in the median range for hosting plans, but includes some compelling offerings that may make it worthwhile for some users.
 Included in the fee is free domain privacy, something we strongly recommend for users who have a personal site.

 There's a 30-day money-back guarantee, with a pro-rated refund policy after that.
-However, HostPapa charges a fairly substantial $24.95 for the domain for early termination.
+However, HostPapa charges a fairly substantial $19.99 for early termination of the domain.

 HostPapa also calls itself a green host, meaning it uses 100% renewable energy.
 Those concerned with shrinking their carbon footprints should take note as this is one of the few hosts to offer it.

 HostPapa offers two options for site creation: ViaStep and SoHo Launch.
 We used SoHo launch, since ViaStep requires you to choose a template, download that template, edit it on your computer, and then upload it again.
 This feels cumbersome.
 While SoHo Launch is the preferable option, it is not one of the best editors we've seen.
 It lacks true WYSIWYG functionality, and may be confusing for first-time users.